 Use Foot Glide To Reduce Friction

 If you want to know how to stop shoes causing blisters on the back of your heel then you need to understand more about friction.
 Believe it or not, heel blisters can also be caused by the wrong type of rubbing or friction.
-Whilst some kinds of friction is smooth and doesn’t break the skin on your heel other types do the opposite and create a painful blister.
-This means that sometimes the best solution is to find a product that allows your foot to move around but without tearing any skin.
+Whilst some kinds of friction are smooth and don’t break the skin on your heel other types do the opposite and create a painful blister.
+This means that sometimes the best solution is to find a product that allows your foot to move around without tearing any skin.

-Dr Scholl’s Friction Stick is a great example of a product that works for this problem.
+Anti-Blister Balm is a great example of a product that works for this problem.
 It is invisible and sweat resistant so it is perfect to use even in the summer.
 Just rub the stick onto the back of your heel and the product will form a barrier to prevent blisters.